Dealing with poor performance

 Your rules must say what acceptable and unacceptable behaviour in the workplace is and what action you will take if the rules are broken.
 The rules should follow the ACAS Code of Practice on disciplinary and grievance procedures.
 You can find more about that, along with a link to the ACAS Code of Practice on the GOV.UK website.

 Sometimes it will be your employee who is unhappy.
 If your employee has a concern or problem that they have not been able to resolve informally, they may make a formal grievance complaint to you which you will need to know how to handle.
+If things go beyond this, you can find information on being taken to an employment tribunal on GOV.UK.

-Dealing with disciplinary matters and grievances can be particularly stressful and you should take as many steps as you can to prevent the problems arising in the first place, such as giving your personal assistant a job description when they start working for you and making every effort to ensure that they understand what is expected of them.
+Dealing with disciplinary matters and grievances can be particularly stressful and you should take as many steps as you can to prevent the problems arising in the first place, such as giving your PA a job description when they start working for you and making every effort to ensure that they understand what is expected of them.
 There is information on preventing problems in the ‘Managing your PA’ toolkit from Skills for Care.

 You should also remember that often all it takes to sort out any problems is a chat or a quiet word.
+Further information on solving workplace disputes can be found on GOV.UK.

 You can get further help from the ACAS website or by contacting their Helpline on 0300 123 1100 (text relay service 18001 0300 123 1100).